conda-forge/conda-forge.github.io/docs/maintainer/knowledge_base.md

 5. Within a few hours, the [status page](https://conda-forge.org/status/#armosxaddition) should reflect the progress of the package in question, and help you keep track of progress.
 Help out if you can!
-6. The feedstock maintainers (who very likely *do not* have an M1) will work to make any changes required to pass continuous intgration.
+6. The feedstock maintainers (who might not have an M1) will work to make any changes required to pass continuous integration.
 If you have insight into the particular package, **please** chime in, but most of all **be patient and polite**.
 7. Once the new builds are available from `anaconda.org`, please help the maintainers by testing the packages, and reporting back with any problems… but also successes!